statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 The problem is twofold:

-- The transition `forceMove >> Challenge` is not allowed in the current version of the protocol
+- The action `forceMove` has no effect when in a `Challenge` adjudicator state in the current version of the protocol.
-- Even if it were, `S` no longer matches the current state, and thus, no action would change the channel state
+- Even if `forceMove` were allowed in a `Challenge` state, `S` no longer matches the current adjudicator state, and thus, Alice's action would still fail.

 Bob can thus prevent the channel from progressing for time at least proportional to `n-k`.